Discada: The disc

-The disc for cooking the meats is usually a disc harrow made of either iron or steel.
+The disc is usually a disc harrow made of either iron or steel.
 It is round, wide, angled toward a deeper center, but not as deep as a Chinese wok.
-This provides a larger surface area for even heat distribution.
-The original concave disc shape is unaltered, however the disc can have handles or a tripod welded to it for easy access.
+This provides a larger surface area for heat to be concentrated in the center, allowing for things like tortillas and toast to be prepared along the edges.
+Modern additions like a tripod or handles are now commonplace, but such handles are for transporting since unlike a wok it is not often used to toss the food.